Minomoreno86/Justdad/README.md

 > 👨‍👧‍👦 **A comprehensive iOS companion app for modern fathers**

 JustDad is an offline-first iOS application built with SwiftUI that helps fathers track, organize, and navigate their parenting journey with privacy and security at its core.
-The app features professional-grade data persistence, emotional wellness tools, financial tracking, and emergency support systems.
+The app features professional-grade data persistence, emotional wellness tools, and financial tracking.

 ## 🏗 Architecture